 There will also be access to, and expectations for some participation in, discussions and posts on our Circle community platform.

-- Join David and fellow investors over 3 weeks while you learn the ins and outs of rebalancing your portfolio asset mix.
+- Join me, David Stein, over 3 weeks while we work on your retirement portfolio and learn the ins and outs of rebalancing your asset mix.

 - Over 7 hours of live mentorship and opportunities to ask your direct questions